Elliotblanch/BingoSync-Formatter/readme.txt

-Script requires Python to run
+Script requires Python to run: https://www.python.org/downloads/

 Outputs a text file in a JSON format, to be able to create custom bingo boards for bingosync from a large pool of options